Daniel-Chin/WorldOfBlogs/readme.md

   hates: 69,
   owner: 'username',
   last_modified: 1573664371547,
+  read_time: 120,
 }
 ```

-The database also remembers the max blog id, and a list of holes in the id chain.
+The database also remembers the max blog id, and a linked list of holes in the id chain.

 ## API
 All methods require user auth, except `user/register`, `user/checkUsername`, and `user/login`.